-- 7.5.1 An employer may not - - (a) employ people with disabilities or, - (b) retain employees who become disabled, on less favourable terms and conditions than employees doing the same work, for reasons connected with the disability. - 7.5.2 No person may harass an employee on the ground of disability.
+- 7.5.1 An employer may not - (a) employ people with disabilities or, - (b) retain employees who become disabled, on less favourable terms and conditions than employees doing the same work, for reasons connected with the disability. - 7.5.2 No person may harass an employee on the ground of disability.
 Such harassment may include teasing, ridicule and offensive remarks.
-Any alleged harassment should be handled by the employer in terms of the guidelines contained in the Code of Good Practice on the Handling of Sexual Harassment Cases published in terms of the Labour Relations Act, 1995.
+Any alleged harassment should be handled by the employer in terms of the guidelines contained in the Code of Good Practice on the Integration of Employment Equity into Human Resource Policies and Practices and the Code of Good Practice on the Handling of Sexual Harassment Cases published in terms of the Labour Relations Act, 1995.